 There is also a fourth entrance to the museum which can be found at the rear, leading directly to the Street Café and to the rear area of the museum.
 This is level access with a power assisted door.

-There are four accessible parking bays at the front of the museum for Blue Badge Holders.
-If these are occupied please ask at the front Reception Desk (call 0191 208 6765) as we will try to find you a space in the private area of the museum.
+There are four accessible parking bays at the front of the museum for use by disabled visitors who hold a Blue Badge.
+If these are occupied please ask at the front Reception Desk or call (0191) 208 6765 and we will try to find you a space in the private staff car park.

 You can also drop off at the front entrance plaza at the bottom of the main external stairs, or at the lay-by on Claremont Road.
 There is no other public parking at the museum.
-There are bicycle racks at the front entrance near the rhinoceros sculpture.
 The nearest public car parking is approx 300m away up Claremont Road.
 Go past the museum towards Exhibition Park (north), over the roundabout and parking can be found on the right.
 There are also numerous parking spaces in the city centre car parks.

 Inside the museum there are lifts and stairs providing access to all floors.
 All lifts have voice announcers and Braille indicators.
 The museum is spread out across the ground floor and first floor.
 The Great North Museum library can be found on the 2nd floor in the rear part of the building.
 This also has lift access.